 Tried-and-tested methods are still the best way to work on branded content.
 You can incorporate brand messaging into your video production, but don’t allow this to dictate your entire shoot.
 Remember that you’re creating an entertainment experience – not an ad.

 The most important part of producing branded content is making sure that it fits naturally within your video but also remains relevant to your audience.
-In order to do this, it’s crucial that you understand how each piece of content will be utilised by your client and what they hope to achieve from it.
+To do this, you must understand how each piece of content will be utilized by your client and what they hope to achieve from it.

 We’ve put together some top tips on working with brands in a production environment: